Keninha Goiano

-Kenedy Silva Reis, commonly known as Keninha Goiano or Keninha (born November 25, 1985), is an attacking midfielder.
+Kenedy Silva Reis (born 25 November 1985), commonly known as Keninha Goiano or Keninha, is a Brazilian footballer.
+He plays attacking midfielder.

 Career

 Keninha Goiano is a player who has gone through several small clubs in Goiás, São Paulo and other states to reach the Atlético Goianiense.
 In January 2013, he signed a 6-month contract with Qatari club Al-Sailiya.